WOTvision/wot1/README.md

 * Uses Ed25519 cryptography
 * Allows the use of "handles" instead of addresses

-Theis blockchain is built primarily to support the feature set described in the following section - however, the blockchain itself is usable for other purposes as well.
+This blockchain is built primarily to support the feature set described in the following section - however, the blockchain itself is usable for other purposes as well.

 # The WoT service v1